KateCB-DevOps/Asus-X299-Hackintosh/README.md

 * X299USB.kext (Maps USB ports.
 Please use this as a reference only and follow the guide to create your own)
 * [AGPMInjector.kext](https://github.com/Pavo-IM/AGPMInjector) (Apple Graphics Power Management injector)

-# Patching Asus BIOS (Required on latest BIOS and Cascade Lake-X Refresh Motherboards)
+# Patching ASUS BIOS (Required on latest BIOS and Cascade Lake-X Refresh Motherboards)
 In the latest release of ASUS BIOS for X299 Motherboards and Cascade Lake-X Refresh boards, the MSR lock option is broken so we will need to patch it in order disable the MSR lock.
 NOTE: Your motherboard needs to support BIOS FlashBack (Refer to your motherboard's manual)